Syria seizes Lebanese boat, family says man killed

 Ahmed Hamad told Reuters his wife had crossed into Syria and had found their 16-year-old son Maher Hamad dead in a Syrian state hospital.
 He said a second fisherman had been wounded and the third was being interrogated by Syrian security forces.

-Dozens of angry residents and relatives of the fishermen tried to block the Arida border crossing, where they attacked a Syrian truck, smashing its windows, and burned tires.
+Dozens of angry residents and relatives of the fishermen tried to block the Arida border crossing, where they attacked a Syrian truck, smashing its windows, and burned tyres.

 Security forces prevented the crowd from entering Syria, witnesses said.